Facilitator: Brian C.

 What is it?

-“By the Book” is a peer led workshop exploring the plays (a series of moves, akin to a form or kata in Eastern martial arts, but with two combatants) of medieval and renaissance fight masters including Mair, Mayer, Lichtenauer, and anonymous sources such as the I.33 manuscript.
+“By the Book” is a peer led workshop exploring the techniques and plays (a series of moves, akin to a form or kata in Eastern martial arts, but with two combatants) of medieval and renaissance fight masters including Fiore, Mair, Mayer, Lichtenauer, and anonymous sources such as the I.33 manuscript.
 As a peer led workshop, students are expected to take an active role in discussion as well as interpretation and trial-and-error process of learning: we are all students here.
 Students should also have an elementary grasp of armored combat training including basics taught in the Knights Hall’s Striking Class or most HEMA or SCA basic fighting skills.

 What should a student expect from this class?